RADIANT RESILIENCE

 Radiant Resilience is a practice and curriculum designed for people who are committed to deepening their capacity for leadership and community building.
 We also offer a structured professional development pathway for those interested in certification in Embodied & Land-Based Resilience Practices.
 Learn more about certification here.

-The Way of Witnessing: A Message from Dr. Seónagh Kummer
+A Message from Dr. Seónagh Kummer

+I invite you to this retreat wherein we consciously value and develop skills of witnessing as we strengthen and build community with intelligent purpose.
 I am grateful to hold this retreat on the ancestral and unceded traditional territories of the Hul’qumi’num and SENĆOŦEN speaking peoples.
 I extend gratitude to the many leaders and knowledge holders active in the movement of healing from the in‐depth effects of Residential Schools and Canada’s Policy of Assimilation on Indigenous communities.
+One Elder I know says, “Gratitude comes from the heart, but the heart cannot speak, so we need to show our gratitude through actions.”
+At this retreat, we share grateful and studied actions we can take as travelers, as friends, as people living on unceded territories, and as people groping for language to articulate our grief about what we see happening in our world.

 Living in this way is not naïve or inconsequential.
 It is a refusal to participate in the destruction we are witnessing.
 When we choose peace in our own bodies, relationships, and how we consume, we interrupt cycles of harm.
 When we cultivate peace, joy and loving kindness within ourselves, we bring it to our embodied everyday relationships.
 We find space and time to love and nurture the important people in our lives.
 We develop friendships with others who elevate peace and freedom from oppression and violence.
 In this way, we build strength in our communities, generate hope, and bring support and joy to those around us.